petrovicstefanrs/node-pdf2img-promises/README.md

 - It was completely refactored to use async/await instead of callbacks
 - Error handling was improved
 - The async lib dependency was removed
-- A method to get a new instance was implemented in order to be able to run multiple conversions at the same time.
 - An option to inform the desired image quality was implemented
+- The lib is now an EventEmitter, so you can listen to the file conversion progress

 ## Dependencies

+These dependencies must be installed on your server, as the gm package uses them:

 - GraphicsMagick
 - GhostScript